stinkyink/book-publishing-guide/chapter4.markdown

 ---
 layout: default
 id: chapter4
-title: Chapter 4 - Marketing Your Book
+title: Chapter 5 - Marketing Your Book
-nextpath: /epilogue/
+nextpath: /chapter5/
-nextlabel: Epilogue
+nextlabel: Chapter 5
 ---

 # How to Market Your Book